PlintosTheEngineer/Logitech-R6-LUA-Script/README.md

 - Use `CUSTOM` mode with your own X/Y per-tick values.
 - Adjust `AverageCompAt5` to redefine what “average” recoil control feels like.

-## 🚧 Limitations in v1.0.0
-- Presets cannot yet be cycled in-game (requires editing the script).
-- Single global tick rate (`DelayRateMS = 7`).
-- Humanization affects compensation amount, not recoil randomness.
-- Does not auto-scale with DPI or in-game sensitivity (values tuned for defaults).

 ---